 If you have a diamond in mind and would like an expert’s review about its certification, contact us.

 When it comes to comparing lab grading entities, it’s more important to watch for consistency than strictness of grading.

 For example, the GIA will not grade a diamond the same way the IGI rates a diamond.
 The reliability of the Color and Clarity grades—and in some instances the Cut grades—is only as good as the certifying lab’s reputation.
 But if one lab consistently gives a single Clarity grade higher than another lab, that lab is by no means less “authentic.”

 To highlight the importance of this issue, take Color grades as an example.
-We recommend sticking with an H color or better when putting a diamond in a setting like this one.
+We recommend sticking with an H color or better when putting a diamond in a setting like this one from James Allen.
 You may think you have found a steal with an H color diamond with an IGI certificate.
 But once you have it home, you realize the diamond has a yellow tint.
 This is because the diamond is really an I color—by GIA certification—and the IGI just offers a weak certificate.

 Rather than simply comparing grades between certifications, look for consistency within the entity’s grading decisions.

 All diamond grading is subjective—and contrary to popular belief—there is not a central organization that mathematically defines what a “G” Color is or what an “SI1” Clarity looks like.